which appliances use the most electricity

 • Using your 1500 watt microwave oven every day for 6 minutes will use 4.5 kWh monthly.

-• That mini-fridge in your office usually between one and five cubic feet, tend to fall between $20 and $40 per year in operating costs.
+• That mini-fridge in your office is usually between one and five cubic feet, and tends to fall between $20 and $40 per year in operating costs.

 Here’s a full review of how much it costs to use a coffee maker, as an example of what an appliance can cost you.